mizon/wikirick2/README.md

 Wikirick2
 =========
-A RCS-based wiki engine for personal sites.
+A [RCS][]-based wiki engine for personal sites.
 This software is in development and beta quality yet.

 Features
 --------